Massena Central School Raider Academy mixes academic assistance with fun

 One of the activities was a “Halloween Escape room” at the junior high.
 Students had to work together to find the code that would open the lock that would let them enter the next room.
 The challenge in each room was related to English language arts, including comprehension questions, sequencing events and vocabulary.

-In other cases, students or teachers are making games that use concepts students would be learning in the classroom.
+In other cases, students or teachers are making games that use concepts students learn in the classroom.

 “As I go around, it’s really neat to see all the different activities that the teachers are providing for the kids,” she said.

 Students are also learning how to be better engaged in their school and community.
 Some students made pumpkin treat bags for nursing home residents.
-First- and second-grade students completed a Veterans Day activity, discussing what a veteran was, if they knew a veteran, and they colored poppy flowers and wrote thank you notes to veterans that were delivered to Amvets Post 4.
+First- and second-grade students completed a Veterans Day activity, discussing what a veteran was, if they knew a veteran, coloring poppy flowers and writing thank-you notes to veterans that were delivered to Amvets Post 4.

 Another goal of the Raider Academy is to adopt healthy behaviors and lifestyles.
 At the junior high, students have been cooking, and other activities have been taking place in school gymnasiums.